Keaontay Ingram: Early life

-College football
+College career

 In his first year at Texas he played 13 games and started two of them.
 He rushed a total of 708 yards, had three touchdowns and added 27 receptions for 170 yards and two scores.
-In the 2018 Big 12 Championship Game he rushed only seven yards.
-In the 2019 Sugar Bowl which Texas won he rushed 25 yards and added three catches for 24 yards.
-As a sophomore he played and started 13 games in which he rushed 853 yards and had six touchdowns.
-He also caught 29 passes for 242 yards and three touchdowns.
-He rushed 108 yards and also caught two passes for 26 yards and a touchdown in the 2019 Alamo Bowl which Texas won by a score of 38–10.
+In the 2018 Big 12 Championship Game he rushed for seven yards in the loss to Oklahoma.
+In the 2019 Sugar Bowl, which Texas won over Georgia, he rushed 25 yards and added three catches for 24 yards.
+As a sophomore, he played and started 13 games in which he rushed 853 yards and had six touchdowns.
+He caught 29 passes for 242 yards and three touchdowns.
+He rushed 108 yards and also caught two passes for 26 yards and a touchdown in the 2019 Alamo Bowl which Texas defeated Utah by a score of 38–10.
 His four 100-yard games as a sophomore were the most by a Longhorn since D'Onta Foreman in 2016 and one of seven Longhorns to rush for more than 100 yards on at least four occasions during a single season since 2000.
 In the shortened season of 2020 he played six games and started three times.
 He rushed 250 yards for one touchdown, and caught 11 passes for 103 yards and one touchdown.
 He was selected that year to the Academic All-Big 12 First-team.
-And he was selected Big 12 Commissioner’s Honor Roll in the springs of 2019 and 2020.
+And he was selected Big 12 Commissioner's Honor Roll in the springs of 2019 and 2020.

 After three seasons at Texas, he transferred to USC, where he gained over 1,000 yards from scrimmage in his senior year.
 He rushed for 911 yards and 5 touchdowns and received for 156 yards.
 He appeared in 10 games and started in seven of them.
 His season ended early due to a season-ending rib injury.
 He earned 2021 All-Pac-12 honorable mention, Pro Football Focus All-Pac-12 second-team and Phil Steele All-Pac-12 fourth team.
-He won USC’s 2021 Jack Oakie “Rise and Shine” Award.
-He was a 2022 NFLPA Collegiate Bowl and East-West Shrine Bowl invitee.
-He declared for the 2022 NFL Draft in January.
+He won USC's 2021 Jack Oakie "Rise and Shine" Award.
+He was a 2022 NFLPA Collegiate Bowl and east–west Shrine Bowl invitee.
+He declared for the 2022 NFL draft in January.